-If you struggle to get your toddler or preschooler to eat at the kitchen table, why not take it outside?
+If you struggle to get your toddler or preschooler to eat at the kitchen table, take it outside!
 Free from the constraints of a table and a chair, your little one will be more relaxed and flexible – and so will you!
 Here's how to do it in style.

 - Think local.
 A long car ride can make for a cranky child, so don't feel you need to pack up the whole family and take to the road.
 The backyard (or even the basement or family room if the weather is uncooperative) will work just fine.

 - Get creative.
 Rather than serving your standard sandwich, think out-of-the-box.
 Cut sandwiches into your child's favorite shapes with cookie cutters or make a happy face sandwich.
 Simply decorate the top of a turkey and cheese sandwich on a small, whole-wheat pita with sliced cherry tomatoes for the eyes, a ripe berry for the nose and an orange slice for the mouth.